axellee1994/AED-OHCA/readme.md

 - visualising_missing_data.ipynb outputs geopackage (.gpkg) files help visualise if the datasets obtained from data.gov is missing any data.
 The .gpkg files can be dropped into QGIS to be viewed.

 ### script/interpolation_step folder
 Contains the interpolation of Singapore's resident numbers, age group numbers and ethnicity numbers.
+There was insufficient data to perform interpolation for highest qualification numbers.

 ### geospatial_step_2 folder
 - map_characteristic_to_subzone.ipynb maps geospatial binary encodings to their respective subzone.
+    - outputs 3 CSV files containing geospatial encodings base on the 3 URA masterplans (2008, 2014, 2019).
-- map_interpolated_data_to_subzone.ipynb maps the interpolated demographic data to subzones.
+- map_interpolated_data_to_subzone.ipynb maps the interpolated demographic data and geospatial encoding to subzones.
+    - The interpolated demographic data were from script/interpolation_step folder
+    - Geospatial encodings from 2014 are mapped to subzones for years 2010 - 2018
+    - Geospatial encodings from 2019 are mapped to subzones for years 2019 - 2021
+    - outputs 2 CSV files with containing the predictor variables for logistic regression

 ### script/logistic_regression_step
 Contains the code for logistic regression model to train and predict OHCA demand in Singapore.